1. A successful employee rewards program should be frequent, spontaneous, and timely, ensuring recognition is given immediately after achievements.

 They should periodically share the policy, criteria, and other details with all employees.

-Making the program visible to the entire workforce means that employees get appreciation on a more public platform or forum.
+Making the program visible to the entire workforce means that employees can be appreciated on a more public platform or forum.

 Maximizing the visibility of the program ensures that other employees feel inspired by the commendable work done by their colleagues.